 Medical practitioners have a duty to obtain patients’ informed consent and to provide care of a reasonable standard.
 If a failure to meet accepted standards results in harm to a patient, it may be grounds for a medical malpractice claim.

-If you’re a victim of medical malpractice, it’s vital that you consult an attorney with expertise in this complex field of law.
+If you’re a victim of medical malpractice, it’s strongly recommended that you consult an attorney with expertise in this complex field of law.

 Medical malpractice – also called medical negligence – is improper or negligent treatment of a patient by any healthcare professional.
-It occurs when a medical practitioner’s actions fail to meet accepted standards of practice.
+It occurs when medical treatment or care fails to meet accepted standards of practice.

-Medical malpractice can involve a negligent act.
+Medical malpractice can involve negligent acts.
 Examples are misdiagnosing a condition, surgically removing the wrong organ or administering the wrong type or dose of medication.

 It can also involve an omission, or failure to act.
 For instance, it might involve failing to provide proper wound care.
 Other examples are failing to request necessary medical tests or failing to intervene to address complications in a childbirth.